Get Started with Loyalty Management

 Meet Salesforce Loyalty Management

-Take a look at this short video to see what Salesforce Loyalty Management offers you.
+Let’s look at what Salesforce Loyalty Management offers you.

 Associate member benefits with a loyalty program tier to keep customers hooked to your program.
 When a loyalty program member reaches the tier, the benefits are automatically assigned to the member.

 Create loyalty-specific promotions to keep your customers engaged.
-Use the market segmentation capabilities in Salesforce CDP to send promotions to the right program members at the right time.
-You can also send promotions using Journey Builder or integrate Loyalty Management with existing processes defined in Marketing Cloud or external systems.
+Use the market segmentation capabilities in Data Cloud to send promotions to the right program members at the right time.
+You can also send promotions using Journey Builder or integrate Loyalty Management with existing processes defined in Marketing Cloud Engagement or external systems.

 Reward customers for their activities with vouchers that offer discounts on a product or service or a free product or service.